 The Meaning of Numbers: The Number 65

-The number sixty-five (65) is linked to the leading Israelite tribe of Ephraim.
+The meaning of the number sixty-five (65) is linked to the leading Israelite tribe of Ephraim.
 This relationship is due to Isaiah the prophet's words that stated, "For the head of Syria is Damascus, and the head of Damascus is Rezin; and within sixty-five years Ephraim shall be broken so that it shall not be a people" (Isaiah 7:8).

-David, Isaiah and number sixty-five
+David and number sixty-five

 Psalm 65, written by King David, testifies of God's awesome power and his willingness to hears us and forgive sins.
 The Psalm praises the Lord's generosity in providing a bountiful harvest and increasing our wealth, as well as his ability to offer us eternal salvation.

-Additional info on the Biblical Meaning of 65
+Additional info on Biblical Meaning of 65

 Jude is the sixty-fifth book in most modern Bible translations.
 Jude was one of the half-brothers of Jesus.